eProsima/Fast-DDS-docs/docs/fastddsgen/dataTypes/dataTypes.rst

 .. literalinclude:: /../code/FastDDSGenCodeTester.cpp
    :language: c++
-   :start-after: //ENUMERATION_DATA_TYPE
+   :start-after: // ENUMERATION_DATA_TYPE
    :end-before: //!

 Bitmasks
 ^^^^^^^^

 Bitmasks are a special kind of Enumeration to manage masks of bits.
 It allows defining bit masks based on their position.

 The following IDL bitmask: